Máxima Medisch Centrum: Máxima Medisch Centrum

 On 1 January 2002 the Sint-Josephziekenhuis and Diaconessenhuis fused and continued under the name Máxima Medisch Centrum.
 The new hospital was named after the wife of the then Dutch crown prince, Maxima of the Netherlands, who married that same year.
 On 1 September 2008 the services offered in the two locations was reorganised with the Veldhoven location becoming the main location for complex care, and the Eindhoven location for planned and minor care.

 Healthcare

 In 2012 Máxima Medisch Centrum had 543 beds, making it the second largest hospital in the Eindhoven region, after the Catharina Ziekenhuis in Eindhoven.
 With 3250 employees, out of which 210 medical specialists, it provided care for 170.000 policlinical patients for a total of 450.000 policlinical consultations, 42.000 day care clinical patients, and 25.000 overnight clinical patients for a total of 105.000 overnight stays.

 Máxima Medisch Centrum is a member of the "Vereniging Samenwerkende Topklinische Ziekenhuizen" (English: Association Cooperating Topclinical Hospitals), a cooperative association of the 20 largest Dutch teaching hospitals, who work together in areas of education and quality control, to guarantee the best level of healthcare.
 These hospitals have divided tertiary and specialist care amongst themselves, with set standards, in areas they call "topclinical care".

-Areas in which Máxima Medisch Centrum offers such "topclinical care" are:
+Areas in which Máxima Medisch Centrum offers such "top clinical care" are: